 In order to be as equitable as possible to all applicants our trustees consider applications on a quarterly basis, with a fixed grant making budget each quarter.
 Our quarters run as follows:

-- From 1st April to 30th June, with all applications received during this period considered in early July.
-Please note the application deadline for this quarter is 23rd June.
+- From 1st April to 30th June, with all applications received during this period considered in June and early July.
+Please note the application deadline for this quarter is 31st May.

-- From 1st October to 31st December, with all applications received during this period considered in early January.
-Please note the application deadline for this quarter is 24th December.
+- From 1st October to 31st December, with all applications received during this period considered in December and early January.
+Please note the application deadline for this quarter is 30th November.

-- From 1st January to 31st March, with all applications received during this period considered in early April.
-Please note the application deadline for this quarter is 24th March.
+- From 1st January to 31st March, with all applications received during this period considered in March and early April.
+Please note the application deadline for this quarter is 28th February (29th February in a Leap Year).

-Applicants will be informed if their grant application has been successful approximately five to six weeks after the deadline date.
+Applicants will be informed if their grant application has been successful within six weeks after the deadline date.

 To get started with your application please follow the get started link or click on the big red button on this page.